Constitutive Manifold Neural Networks: Introduction

 An important class of material tensors is the second-order symmetric and positive definite (SPD) tensor, or SPD matrix, which encodes quantities such as thermal conductivity, electrical conductivity, and magnetic permeability \cite{itskov_tensor_2015}.
 These properties often vary between specimens due to manufacturing defects or natural phenomena.
 As a result, accurately predicting material behaviour requires modelling tensor-valued quantities as uncertain \cite{corwin_field-scale_2020, schuttert_modeling_2024}.
 For isotropic second-order properties, this uncertainty can be captured using a scalar-valued random variable.
 In contrast, for anisotropic materials, the full tensor must be modelled as a random variable.
 In this work, we use a parametric stochastic model for second-order SPD tensors recently introduced by Shivanand et al. \cite{shivanand_stochastic_2024} where the positive definiteness is preserved via the exponential map.
 The method also separates variation in material properties and orientation through spectral decomposition, allowing for a physics-based interpretation of the tensor-valued random variable.

-Introducing uncertain material properties into real-world applications, which may also involve coupled physical processes or multiple spatial scales, often entails a high computational cost.
-Systems characterised by stochastic material tensors usually contain many degrees of freedom, and integrating over the stochastic space of tensor-valued random variables with classical techniques, such as Monte Carlo, quasi-Monte Carlo or deterministic quadrature, quickly becomes impractical \cite{zhang_modern_2021, lataniotis_data-driven_2019, schurer_comparison_2003}.
+Incorporating uncertain material properties into physics-based models --- particularly those involving coupled physical processes or multiple spatial scales --- often incurs significant computational cost due to the complexity of solving the associated PDEs.
+These PDEs typically involve a large number of parametric degrees of freedom, making the computation of quantities of interest (QoIs) via stochastic integration methods --- such as Monte Carlo, quasi-Monte Carlo, or deterministic quadrature --- impractical \cite{zhang_modern_2021, lataniotis_data-driven_2019, schurer_comparison_2003}.

-One way to reduce this burden is to replace the expensive simulator with a surrogate model that approximates the input–output map over the stochastic domain.
-Surrogate modelling has shown considerable promise for uncertainty propagation \cite{mahdavi_kriging_2023, sudret_surrogate_2017, yin_solving_2023}.
+One way to reduce this burden is to replace the expensive simulator with a surrogate model that approximates the parameter-QoI map \cite{mahdavi_kriging_2023, sudret_surrogate_2017, yin_solving_2023}.
 Among the available approaches, neural networks and related deep learning architectures \cite{abdar_review_2021} are attractive because they can represent functions in a scalable manner \cite{tripathy_deep_2018}.
-These networks are usually trained on labelled input–output pairs that cover a prescribed input space.
-While large data sets enable them to learn complex relationships, data efficiency is critical in physics-based contexts, where numerical simulations are expensive and physical experiments even more so.
-These constraints motivate the development of more principled, physics-informed network designs that can achieve high accuracy with limited data.
+These networks are usually trained on labelled input–output pairs that cover a prescribed input space, and are usually not geometrically aware with respect to the input space.

-Incorporating physics-based principles into neural networks is not new.
-Lagrangian neural networks enforce energy conservation through the Euler–Lagrange equations \cite{lutter_deep_2019, cranmer_lagrangian_2020}, whereas physics-informed neural networks (PINNs) embed partial differential equations in the loss function to avoid explicit solvers \cite{raissi_physics-informed_2019}.
 In materials science, where SPD tensors are ubiquitous, constitutive neural networks (CNNs) have been developed to capture stress–strain relations \cite{linka_constitutive_2021, xu_learning_2021, linka_new_2023}.
 These models often exploit mechanics-based invariants by tailoring the inputs, outputs or internal architecture.
 More recently, symmetry-enforcing networks \cite{garanger_symmetry-enforcing_2023} employ eigenvalue activations and rotation-invariant matrices to model symmetric strain behaviour.
+However, these networks do not encode the full manifold structure into the architecture.